-Despite a decline in birth rates and improvements to maternal health care, the total fertility rate and the number of unintended pregnancies and unwanted births remains high in Sub-Saharan Africa.
-Providing young African women with access to family planning may help them to effectively meet their desired family size, avert unintended pregnancies, and healthily time and space children over their reproductive lifetimes.
-It may also increase their capacity to attend and complete school and eventually obtain formal employment.1 However, young women in developing countries often lack access to basic information about contraception, side effects, and sexually transmitted infections, and among those women who report awareness, many tend to harbor misperceptions about contraceptives or possess only superficial information about these issues.2 To address these challenges, family planning programs have become increasingly common in developing countries.
+Despite a decline in birth rates and improvements to maternal health care, the total fertility rate and the number of unintended pregnancies and unwanted births remain high in sub-Saharan Africa.
+Providing young women with access to family planning may help them to effectively meet their desired family size, avert unintended pregnancies, and healthily time and space children over their reproductive years.
+It may also increase their capacity to attend and complete school and eventually obtain formal employment.1 Increased access to family planning services may also improve children’s growth and/or development.
+If improved access to contraceptives allows families to better space births, mothers may experience less nutritional depletion and children may be breastfed longer, improving young children’s growth.
+If families have fewer children, they may also increase their investments in the children that they do have.

+Despite the known and potential benefits of family planning, young women in developing countries often lack access to basic information about contraception, side effects, and sexually transmitted infections, and among those women who report awareness, many tend to harbor misperceptions about contraceptives or possess only superficial information about these issues.2 To address these challenges, family planning programs have become increasingly common in developing countries.
 These programs either aim to increase demand for family planning by, for example, providing sexual and reproductive health behavior change programs or by informing women and couples about the benefits of family planning, or to increase the supply of services by improving access to contraceptives and family planning services.
 Yet little is known about the effectiveness of these approaches.

 Although family planning services in Malawi are provided for free in public sector clinics, women often face several key barriers to access.
 These include (i) a lack of information on the benefits of family planning and healthy birth spacing, a lack of access to services, and a lack of method choice, (ii) long waiting times at public facilities, (iii) high transport costs to facilities, and (iv) a fear of contraceptive-related side effects.
 In addition, women who seek family planning services at private or commercial sector clinics often receive higher quality care but are required to pay out-of-pocket for receiving services and commodities.
 This study aims to determine the effect of a package that addresses these key barriers to access and leaves the question of the relative importance of each barrier to future research.